pulse-browser/gluon/docs/content/guides/windows.md

 - Configuring the line ending conversions must be: Checkout as-is, commit as-is
 - Enable experimental built-in file system monitor

 Install [NodeJS](https://nodejs.org/en/download/current/) on your system.
-This should also install chocolatey.
+This should also install Chocolatey.
 If it does not, [install it manually](https://docs.chocolatey.org/en-us/choco/setup).
 To install the final two dependencies, run:

 ```sh
 choco install make